RobGeada/Openshift-Style/README.md

 There are four main parameters here:
 * Content: This is the name of your content image within `/images`, ie, `$(pwd)/images/chicago.jpg`
 * Style: This is the name of your style image  within `/images`, ie, `$(pwd)/images/wave.jpg`
 * Width: This is the output width of your generated image.
-The height will be automatically set according to aspect ratio of the content image.
+The height will be automatically set according to the aspect ratio of the content image
 * Iterations: The number of iterations to train the net over

 All other parameters are detailed [here](https://github.com/anishathalye/neural-style).